 Photographer.
 Eighteen years a baseball umpire.
-She came to a Sunday training clinic to shoot a few photos of history — MNPS’s first district middle school baseball program in 25 years.
+She came to a Sunday training clinic to shoot a few photos of history — DPSD’s first district middle school baseball program in 25 years.
 She left having invented a privacy framework.
 A voice-to-text accident turned “V31” into something better: three eyes, one control point.

 What she didn’t know was that the next few hours would transform a simple documentation assignment into a district-wide educational innovation.

-During a break in the training, Aria found herself at a table with Byron and a man named Brookshire — a legendary figure in Nashville baseball circles who was handling event logistics and working with Director Penny Howard on school representation tracking.
+During a break in the training, Aria found herself at a table with Byron and a man named Bookshire — a legendary figure in Nashville baseball circles who was handling event logistics and working with Director Penny Howard on school representation tracking.
 The conversation flowed easily, touching on everything from the impressive turnout to the complex coordination required to launch an entirely new middle school sports program.

 Aria nodded, her photographer’s eye already composing shots.
 “The community impact is incredible.
 These kids need this.”

-Brookshire waved someone over.
+Bookshire waved someone over.
 “Aria, you need to meet Director Howard.”
 Penny Howard approached with the confident stride of someone who’d spent a lifetime in athletics.
 A three-time track and field All-American from the University of North Carolina at Chapel Hill, she’d competed in three Olympic Trials and served as a member of the U.S. Olympic Speakers Bureau.
-Since 2023, she’d been MNPS’s Director of Elementary and Middle School Athletics, and her passion for youth sports radiated in every interaction.
+Since 2023, she’d been DPSD’s Director of Elementary and Middle School Athletics, and her passion for youth sports radiated in every interaction.

 “What if,” Aria said slowly, the idea forming as she spoke, “what if high school AV students did the photography?
 They need portfolio pieces.
 Middle school athletes need professional recognition.
 The district needs quality content.
 And students would learn real-world media skills while staying within district control.”